pmdbt/RobinhoodAI/README.md

 ### TO DOs:

-- Optimize dataframe and see if numpy arrays might work better
+- Finish directional analysis class and methods
 - Write unit tests for analysis.py